Swim Health and Safety

-For the safety of all our patrons, we have a number of pool rules and key safety messages.
+For the safety of all our patrons, we have several pool rules and key safety messages.
 Please look out for the signs and be sure to follow the instructions provided.

 Logan City Council adopts the Royal Life Saving Societies ‘Keep Watch at Public Pools’ policy, which promotes that: